 About Kurt Lewin

 Kurt Lewin was a psychologist born in Poland in the late 1800s.
 He studied psychology in Germany and later emigrated to America.
 Working closely with Gestalt psychologists, he developed Field Theory and other ideas on change, education, and learning.
-Throughout his career, Lewin had a mission to use psychology as a way to understand and overcome prejudice.
+Throughout his career, Lewin had a mission to use psychology to understand and overcome prejudice.
 His work set the foundations for “sensitivity training.”
 Lewin also mentored Leon Festinger, who went on to develop Cognitive Dissonance Theory and Social Comparison Theory.

 Lewin was also known for his work connecting the worlds of psychology, mathematics, and topography.
 Field Theory is also known as “Topological and Vector Psychology.”

-Influence From Gestalt Theory
+Influence Of Gestalt Theory

 Lewin used concepts from Gestalt psychology to create Field Theory.
 Gestalt psychology was developed in the early 19th century and introduced new ideas about perception.
 At the time, structuralism was the dominant school in psychology.
 Structuralism attempted to break down the adult mind into each of its parts and analyze how these parts fit together.

-But Gestalt psychologists were less interested in the individual “parts.”
+However, Gestalt psychologists were less interested in the individual “parts.”
 Gestalt Theory suggested that people perceived the “whole” over the individual parts.
 Today, Gestalt principles are still studied by designers, visual artists, and software developers who want to create a product or interface that is easy to understand.

 Field Theory Concepts and Examples